uwrit/leaf/docs/admin/dataset/README.md

 | 1          | 200         | lab      | 777-3 | 2101-02-10      | 192         | 192           | K/uL      |
 | 2          | 300         | lab      | 777-3 | 2101-12-22      | 533         | 533           | K/uL      |

+### Insert the dataset
-3) Next, we need to insert a row into the `app.DatasetQuery` table:
+Next, we need to insert a row into the `app.DatasetQuery` table:

 ```sql
 DECLARE @categoryId INT      = 1